Who are we

 Argentina – Vice Chair of the INPA Vestibular Special Interest Group

-B.Sc.
+Lic.
+Daniel Verdeccia B.Sc.
 M.Sc (c), Currently works at the Department of Health Sciences of the Universidad Nacional de la Matanza.
-He is Associate Professor of Kinesiology.
+He is Adjunct Professor of Epidemiology.
 Daniel research focuses on Geriatrics, Vestibular Rehabilitation and Physiotherapy.
 He is Director of the Argentinian Vestibular Physiotherapy School.
-Vice President of Vestibular Rehabilitation Special Interest Group – Argentine Kinesiology Association and member of the Bárány Society.
+Vice Chair of Vestibular Rehabilitation Special Interest Group and Secretary of Academic and University Affairs of the Argentine Association of Kinesiology.
+Hi is member of the Bárány Society.

 José Ignacio Ortega Solís